 However through the 1950’ to the present, Fender Telecaster and Stratocaster are THE solid body guitars.

 The Starcaster was designed by Gene Fields, a guitar builder who worked for Fender for 23 years and participated in the design of several of their well known products.
 It was first offered for sale in 1974

 The Starcaster production lasted from 1976 ending in 1980 (or 1982 depending upon sources.)
 Unfortunately the Starcaster was commercially unsuccessful.
 At the time guitarists envisioned Fender guitars as solid body, single coil pickup instruments and Gibson as hollow or semi-hollow instruments with humbucking pickups.

 The headstocks bottom curve was painted to match the color of the guitar body.
-Click on photo 3 & 4 for headstock close-up

 The body was asymmetrical.
 The fingerboard featured a maple fretboard.
 The controls consisted of volume and tone controls for each pickup and a master volume control.